Unbounded domains in hierarchically hyperbolic groups: Consequences

 Recall that a \emph{crystallographic group} is a discrete subgroup of $\Isom \R^n$ that acts properly cocompactly.
 By Bieberbach's theorems \cite{bieberbach:bewegungsgruppen:1}, any such group $G$ fits into a short exact sequence of the form

 where $H$, called the \emph{translation subgroup}, is free abelian, and $F$, the \emph{point group}, is a finite subgroup of the orthogonal group $\OO_n(\R)$.
+For each $h\in H$ there is a constant $T$, called the \emph{translation length of $h$}, such that $\dist(v,hv)=T$ for all $v\in\R^n$.
 By a theorem of Zassenhaus \cite{zassenhaus:algorithmus}, being crystallographic is equivalent to having a maximal abelian subgroup that is normal, free abelian, and finite index.

 \begin{theorem} Let $G<\Isom\R^n$ be a crystallographic group.
 The following are equivalent. \begin{shortenum} \item $G$ admits an HHG structure, \item $G$ is cocompactly cubulated, \item The point group of $G$ embeds in $\OO_n(\Z)=\Z_2^n\rtimes\Sym(n)$. \end{shortenum} \end{theorem}